ghostdogpr/caliban/vuepress/docs/docs/middleware.md

 # Middleware

-You might want to perform some actions on every query received.
-Caliban supports this in 2 different ways:

-- you can wrap the execution of each query, or only some part of it, with arbitrary code.
-- you can analyze the requested fields before execution, and possibly modify or reject the query
+Caliban allows you to perform additional actions at various level of a query processing, via the concept of `Wrapper`.
+Using wrappers, you can:
+- verify that a query doesn't reach some limit (e.g. depth, complexity)
+- modify a query before it's executed
+- add timeouts to queries or fields
+- log each field execution time
+- support [Apollo Tracing](https://github.com/apollographql/apollo-tracing) or anything similar
+- etc.

-## Wrappers
+## Wrapper types

-You can use `GraphQL#withWrapper` to register a function that will wrap the execution of the query processing (or only a part of it).

-There are 5 types of wrappers:
+There are 5 basic types of wrappers:
  - `OverallWrapper` to wrap the whole query processing
  - `ParsingWrapper` to wrap the query parsing only
  - `ValidationWrapper` to wrap the query validation only